KDYL (AM): Oldies leaves Salt Lake AM radio

-Radio Unica
+Spanish-language programming

-On January 1, 2019, KDYL began simulcasting Radio Unica, KFUR-LP 101.1, St. George, UT under a time brokerage agreement.
+On January 1, 2019, KDYL began simulcasting KFUR-LP from St. George, Utah, branded "Radio Unica", under a time brokerage agreement.
 The Radio Unica programming ended on January 1, 2020, after which KDYL broadcast soft rock classics, new age music, and classic hits for a short period of time.
 On April 23, 2020, KDYL went silent.

 On November 18, 2020, an application for assignment of license was submitted to the FCC for approval after KDYL was sold.
 According to the asset purchase agreement filed with the FCC, the sale price for KDYL is $50,000.
 On January 8, 2021, the application for assignment of license was approved by the FCC.
 The sale of KDYL was consummated on April 9, 2021, and the license was voluntarily reassigned from Mountain View Broadcast, LLC, to Radio Activo 3, LLC.
 The assignment of license was granted by the FCC on April 11, 2021.

-On June 18, 2021, KDYL returned to the air, and is currently stunting (broadcasting) with a mixture of automated lite rock music and Spanish pop music.
-According to a recent post in a Utah radio discussion group, the station's new owner plans to air a Spanish language format on KDYL in the near future.
+On June 18, 2021, KDYL returned to the air with a mixture of automated lite rock music and Spanish pop music.
+According to a recent post in a Utah radio discussion group, the station's new owner planned to air a Spanish language format on KDYL in the near future.
 On June 21, 2021, KDYL went silent again after testing over the Juneteenth weekend.
-As of February 25, 2022, KDYL remains off the air due to technical problems with the station's transmitter.
+As of February 25, 2022, KDYL remained off the air due to technical problems with the station's transmitter.
 However, there have been several reports of KDYL periodically testing its transmitter since November 12, 2021.
 On March 10, 2022, KDYL returned to the air with a Spanish language format.
 The station went silent again at the end of March 2022 because of lightning damage to transmitter power supplies, and it remains off the air as of May 5, 2022.
 On May 27, 2022, KDYL began broadcasting a Regional Mexican format branded as "Radio Unica 1060".

-KDYL Today: Spanish Variety RADIO 1060 AM, LA MEJOR!

-The sale of KDYL was consummated on April 9, 2021, and the license was voluntarily reassigned from Mountain View Broadcast, LLC, to Radio Activo 3, LLC.
-The assignment of license was granted by the FCC on April 11, 2021.
-New owner kept the Radio Unica staff and rebranded it as RADIO 1060 AM "LA MEJOR"! with a Spanish Variety Format.
+It subsequently rebranded as Radio 1060 AM "La Mejor", with a Spanish variety Format.